 The models trying to describe the decision-making process of a customer has, in general, long been a discussion in the field of marketing.
 Robert Sessions Woodworth described a prevailing model of a consumer decision model in 1929 (p.
 226ff).
 He described the reaction of the consumers to different stimuli and thus, the model later became known as the Stimulus-Organization-Reaction model (S-O-R model).
-In 1966 Nicosia (p.
+In 1966, Nicosia (p.
 21) developed a first dynamic model of the consumer buying process.
 Engel, Kollat and Blackwell used the insights of Nicosia's model in order to generate their renowned model known as the EKB-model (Engel, Kollat & Blackwell, 1968).
 The EKB model was tested and applied to various contexts (for example: (Huang & Hsueh, 2010), (O'Brien, 2015) as well as (Bonice, 1985)).
 The EKB-model consists of five different phases of the consumer buying process: Input, Information Processing, Decision Process, Decisional Variables and External Factors.
 This thesis is especially interested in the decision process.
 Engel, Kollat and Blackwell split this process up into six different stages again: problem recognition, search, alternative evaluation, choice, purchase and outcome.
 Those six stages can define the common ground of the stages applied as the decision-making phases of a consumer buying decision.
 Usually, the literature coincides with the purchase and outcome together into post-decisional behavior (Kotler, 2002, p.
 101; Lancaster & Massingham, 2010, p.
 47; Solomon, 2015, p.
 47).
 In 2001 the EKB model got revised by Engel, Blackwell and Miniard (Blackwell, p.
 70ff).
 Nonetheless, the stages remained the same.
 In this thesis, the five stages as found in Kotler (2002, p.
 98ff) and Lancester (2010, p.
 47) as well as Solomon, 2015, p.
 47) are considered, as the after-decision process can be unified in the situation of the trainings and because the outcome of the training cannot be defined without attending the training.
 Solomon (2015, p.
 47) calls those stages the five steps of Cognitive Decision-Making.
 This was chosen because the study is an explorative study, where as much information as possible should be gathered to gain first insights into the market, therefore a more open model is hoped to allow more exploration.